 Nearly all partner panel interviews will require you to present your Business Case and then have a question-and-answer discussion with the partners.
 You need to be word-perfect for the presentation.
-This means practicing it over and over again until it is stuck in your head.
+This means practising it repeatedly until it is stuck in your head.
 After all, nerves can do funny things to you!
-Your key messages have to be locked in so that they just come out the way you want them to.
+Your key messages must be locked in so they just come out the way you want them to.

 Use a Talk Sheet not slides

 You only have (normally) a maximum of 20 mins to present your Business Case to the partners on your panel.
 We’ve had clients who’ve only been given 10 mins to present their Business Case.

-When you present your business case you want to create a lively discussion between you and the panel members.
+When you present your Business Case, you want to create a lively discussion between you and the panel members.
 Presenting a large slide deck to your panel will just not cut it.
-They will be snoozing in their seats before you know it… and with it any hope you had of making partner.
+They will be snoozing in their seats before you know it… and with it, any hope you had of making partner.

 Of course, it would make your life much easier if you could use our Talk Sheet template as the starting point for your own Talk Sheet.
 That’s why we put it into a Powerpoint presentation which you can easily change the data and colour scheme to make your own.

 Click here to download the FREE template we used to make this Talk Sheet to build your own Talk Sheet in under 60 minutes.

-To find out more about using a talk sheet read our article on creating your own talksheet by clicking here.
+To learn more about using a Talk Sheet read our article on creating your own Talk Sheet by clicking here.